alesya-h/linux_detect_tablet_mode/README.md

 keyboard_accel_id: 6
 ```

-`modes.normal`, `modes.tablet` - this contain commands that will be executed when mode changes.
+`modes.laptop`, `modes.tablet` - this contain commands that will be executed when mode changes.
 Most likely this will contain `xinput enable` and `xinput disable` commands to enable/disable
 kb/touchpad/trackpoint (just run `xinput` to look them up).
 You may use any other commands
 to adjust your desktop environment (e.g. hide or show additional panels, increase button size,